aiven/devportal/docs/products/kafka/howto/kafka-klaw.rst

 4. Enter the following details:

    -  **Cluster Type:** Select Kafka from the drop-down list
    -  **Cluster Name:** Provide a name for the cluster
    -  **Protocol:** Select the protocol for your cluster

    .. note::
-      Based on the protocol selected, you need to perform some :ref:`additional configurations <additional-configs>` to enable connection between Aiven for Apache Kafka® and Klaw clusters.
+      Based on the protocol selected, you need to perform some :ref:`additional configurations <klaw-additional-configs>` to enable connection between Aiven for Apache Kafka® and Klaw clusters.

    -  **Kafka Flavor:** Select Aiven for Apache Kafka® as the flavor
    -  **Project Name:** Select the project name defined in the Aiven Console
    -  **Bootstrap server:** Enter the Service URI for your Apache Kafka service.
-You can find the service URI in the **Connection information** page of your service in Aiven Console.
+You can find the service URI in the **Connection information** page of your service in Aiven Console
-   - **Service Name:** Enter the name of the service as defined in the Aiven Console for your Apache Kafka service.
+   -  **Service Name:** Enter the name of the service as defined in the Aiven Console for your Apache Kafka service
 5. Click **Save**.
 6. Next, add the cluster to the preferred environment.
-Select **Evinorments**, and then select **Environments** from the drop-down menu.
+Select **Environments**, and then select **Environments** from the drop-down menu.
 7. Click **Add Environment** and enter the following details:

-   -  **Environment Name:** Select environment from the drop-down list.
+   -  **Environment Name:** Select environment from the drop-down list
    -  **Select Cluster:** Select the cluster you added from the drop-down list.
-The bootstrap servers and protocol details are automatically populated.
+The bootstrap servers and protocol details are automatically populated
    -  **Default Partitions:** Enter the number of partitions based on your requirements.
-The default value is set to 2.
+The default value is set to 2
    -  **Maximum Partitions:** Enter the maximum number of partitions.
-The default value is set to 2.
+The default value is set to 2
    -  **Default Replication factor:** Enter the required replication factor.
-The default value is set to 1.
+The default value is set to 1
    -  **Max Replication factor:** Enter the required max replication factor.
-The default value is set to 1.
+The default value is set to 1
-   -  **Topic prefix (optional):** Enter a topic prefix.
+   -  **Topic prefix (optional):** Enter a topic prefix
-   -  **Tenant:** The value is set to default.
+   -  **Tenant:** The value is set to default Tenant

+      .. note:: Klaw is multi-tenant.
+Each tenant can manage topics with their own teams in isolation.
+Every tenant can have their own set of Apache Kafka® environments, and users of one tenant cannot view/access topics, or ACLS from other tenants.
+It provides isolation avoiding any security breach.
+For this topic, I have used the default tenant configuration.
+For more information, see `Klaw documentation <https://www.klaw-project.io/docs/get-started-kafka#configure-the-cluster-to-sync>`_.

 8. Click **Save**.

 If the connection based on the cluster and environment configuration are **successful**, the connection status displays a **blue thumbs-up icon** on the Environments page in the Klaw web interface.
 If it is **unsuccessful**, a **red thumbs-down icon** is displayed.

 For unsuccessful connections, check the authentication protocol configurations.
-See the :ref:`Additional configurations <additional-configs>` for further details.
+See the :ref:`Additional configurations <klaw-additional-configs>` section for further details.
 After completing these configurations, check the connection status on the Environments page by clicking the thumbs-down icon to see if the setup was successful.

-.. _additional-configs:
+.. _klaw-additional-configs:

 Additional configurations
 -------------------------